-Christmas is over for this year, want to try out something new the next time?
+Christmas is almost over for this year, want to try out something new the next time?

 Here are some different, surprising Christmas traditions you may not know of:

-1. In Russia and Ukriane, Christmas is celebrated on 7th Jan.
+1. In Russia and Ukraine, Christmas is celebrated on 7th Jan.

-This because the Orthodox Church (the major church in Russia and Ukraine) follows Julian calendar for religious purposes.
+This is because the Orthodox Church (the major church in Russia and Ukraine) follows Julian calendar for religious purposes.
 So Christmas is six days before New Year for many and six days after New Year for many other folks.
-Which means technically it is not yet Christmas in Russia!!!
+This means technically it is not yet Christmas in Russia!!!

-2. In Japan, eating KFC on Christhmas Eve is a popular tradition since 1970s.
+2. In Japan, eating KFC on Christmas Eve is a popular tradition since 1970s

 4. In Venezuela, roads are closed for cars on Christmas so that devotees can skate their way to the churches.
 Kind of cool.

 5. In Northern Tanzania, the villagers prepare a huge Christmas hut where the rites take place.

 Shepherds come with their herds and families to the hut.
 Prayers and psalms are recited in Swahili.
 Then there would be dancing and singing like a campfire followed by a feast for both the humans and animals.
 It is such a nature friendly way to celebrate Christmas.
 Not just humans but animals also get a feast after Christmas mass!!!

 6. While baking a Christmas pudding, grannies in England add a penny to the dough before baking.
 One who bites the penny is considered luckier!!